off-by-some/minima/README.md

     main()
 ```

+## Running:
-Now you should be able to run:
+Now after everything is ran, you should just be able to run `minipy`
 ```
 $ minipy
 usage: minipy [-h] [--dependencies] [--tree-shake] [--hide-methods] [--hide-functions]